Cioscos/quicksort_multi-thread/README.md

 gcc -Wall -Wextra -I../include -O3 ../source/mt_sort.c ../test/main.c -o test -lpthread
 ```
 ### WARNING!
-The test generates 1 mln of numbers randomly; this means that the program needs almost 4Gb of RAM on your device.
+The test generates 1 billion of numbers randomly; this means that the program needs almost 4Gb of RAM on your device.